simonmichael/hledger/hledger/doc/options.m4.md

 # OPTIONS

-To see general help and the command list: `hledger --help` or `hledger`
+To see general usage and the command list: `hledger -h` or just `hledger`

-To see all options available with a command: `hledger COMMAND --help`
+To see usage for a specific command: `hledger COMMAND -h`

 Except for the General options below, options must be written after COMMAND, not before it.